-Emma received her law degree from the University of Toronto in 2005, where she also completed a Master’s degree in Criminology, writing her thesis on the transformation of the labour market in contemporary Cuba.
-She also has a Bachelor of Arts degree (summa cum laude) in Anthropology from Harvard University.
+Emma joined the firm in 2006, after clerking for former Justice Marie Deschamps at the Supreme Court of Canada.
+She received her law degree from the University of Toronto in 2005, where she also completed a Master’s degree in Criminology, writing her thesis on the transformation of the labour market in contemporary Cuba.
+She has a Bachelor of Arts degree (summa cum laude) in Anthropology from Harvard University.